navi-nacaib/productsservice/README.md

 ﻿# Products Service

-This is a project for a product microservice built with Java and Spring Boot.
+This is a project for a product microservice built with Java and Spring Boot to be deployed to AWS.